Migration Museum bids farewell to Lewisham, leaving a lasting legacy

 The future of the museum

-Though there are big plans in place for the museum’s future, they haven’t forgotten their roots, much like the several people they represent in their exhibitions.
+Though there are big plans in place for the museum’s future, those who run it hailed Lewisham resident represented in their exhibitions.

 Valdez said: “Our time in Lewisham has taught us the value of accessibility, inclusivity, and organic engagement.
 Located in a shopping centre, we have been able to connect with a wide range of people in an approachable, everyday setting, demonstrating the importance of making migration stories accessible to all.”